madachy/SE4101-Fault-Tree-Analysis/README.md

 # SE4101-Fault-Tree-Analysis

-Artifacts for fault tree analysis using PyML.
+This repository contains resources for fault tree analysis using [PyML](https://github.com/madachy/PyML).

+## Spreadsheet Instructions
 The file _fault_tree_example.py_ shows an example creation of a fault tree diagram.
 The spreadsheets are also used to define fault trees and read into PyML using the following conventions.

 ![fault tree example](fault%20tree%20example.png)